-Tired of watching ancient Ground Force repeats on obscure channels?
-Then you'll be pleased to hear that Charlie Dimmock's Garden Rescue will be back on our screens in 2018.
-Working on a restricted budget, gardening's one time pin-up girl and the gold medal winning Rich brothers will again be vying for the householder's thumbs up before going ahead with one of the two designs that are presented.
+Working on a restricted budget, gardening's one-time pin-up girl Charlie Dimmock and the gold medal winning Rich brothers compete for the householder's thumbs-up before going ahead with one of two designs that are presented.
 Shown at various times and days on BBC1 and 2 and regularly repeated.

 The BBC has a contract with the RHS to cover all their shows until 2021.
 Unfortunately, the Malvern Spring Festival had to be cancelled but the Hampton Court Garden Festival went ahead on 5-11 July and after last year's online event, the Chelsea Flower Show returned in a new format much later in the year than usual between 21-26 September.